Charged With BWI On The Water? We Can Help.

 The law firm of Travis Noble, P.C., provides the skilled representation you need if you are accused of operating a watercraft while intoxicated.
 We handle BWI cases on lakes and rivers in the St. Louis area and throughout Missouri, including the Mississippi and Missouri rivers and their tributaries.

-St. Louis Boating While Intoxicated Attorney
+Boating While Intoxicated Laws In Missouri

 The BWI statutes make it illegal to operate a motorized vessel or a sailboat while intoxicated.
 The law does not apply to canoes, kayaks or rowboats, but it does apply to personal watercraft (Jet Skis).
 The penalties are similar to drunk driving (DWI):